-Coachwood loop track is a 900m, grade 3 hike located in the Nymboi-Binderay National Park, New South Wales.
-The hike should take around 45 mins to complete.
+Coachwood loop track is a 900m, grade 3 hike in Nymboi-Binderay National Park, New South Wales.
+This hike typically takes 45 minutes to complete.

 The Coachwood loop track takes you through coachwood rainforest and stands of tallowwood trees that are sure to dwarf you.
 Along this short walk, you'll see majestic blue gums; keep your eyes open for birds high in the trees.
 Setting out from Norman Jolly picnic area, this walk makes a nice way to finish off your picnic or a good way to work up an appetite for lunch.
 For a longer stay spend the night at the nearby Platypus Flat campground or continue along Moonpar Forest drive to return to Dorrigo.